george-swift/capstone-html/README.md

 ## Acknowledgments

-- Hat tip to Creative Common and authors of the Site Reliability workbook
+- Hat tip to Creative Commons and authors of the Site Reliability workbook